bronsonavila/chrome-gemini-cli/README.md

 **Run a Task:**

-Executes a one-off task with your default settings.
+Executes a one-off task with default settings.

 ```bash
 npm start -- "Find Honolulu's weather on Google"